 The college takes student safety very seriously.
 We are committed to providing a safe environment in which students can learn, identifying students who are likely to suffer significant harm and taking appropriate action to help to ensure they are kept safe both at home and in College.
 The College has a designated person for child protection and a policy which explains our approach in more detail.
-The designated safeguarding lead is Mr Roy Bellmon.
-Deputy Designated Safeguarding Leads are Mrs Jo Code, Mrs Karen Steele, Mrs Suzanne Harrison and Mrs Sue Goodrum; our policies can be found on the website.
+The designated safeguarding leads are Mr Roy Bellmon and Mrs Karen Steele.
+Deputy Designated Safeguarding Leads are Mrs Jo Code, Mr John Martin, Mr Anthony Washington and Mrs Eleanor Daniels; our policies can be found on the website.